 If caught another time within a 36-month window, you may face a $100 fine or even a fine up to $500.
 And, if you are caught, you may also have to appear in court.
 Failure to show up in court puts you at risk of having to pay $25000, get a second-degree misdemeanor, and potentially a year in jail.

-It’s serious business and the Florida Fish and Wildlife Conservation Commission (FWC) patrols all the bodies of water in Florida.
+It’s serious business, and the Florida Fish and Wildlife Conservation Commission (FWC) patrols all the bodies of water in Florida.
 They check anglers and boats frequently.

 Florida Fishing License Costs

 There are a few different types of Florida fishing licenses, and the costs for each vary by the type of license you choose.
-So you need to narrow it down to the type of license you need based on where you plan to fish.
+So you need to narrow it down to the kind of license you need based on where you plan to fish.
 Costs vary from $17 to around $80 for individual fishing licenses.

 What are the different kinds of fishing licenses?